Aloe Arborescens [aL-oh ar-bo-RES-senz], commonly known as the Candelabra plant.

 Size and Growth

-Aloe Arborescens plant is a fast-growing plant and grows both as a window plant and as a floor plant if it outgrows its old spot.
+The Aloe candelabra plant is a fast-growing plant and grows both as a window plant and as a floor plant if it outgrows its old spot.

 The size of the plant varies.
 Some grow to over 5′ feet tall with rosettes around 18″ inches wide if given the right growing conditions and space.